TCU Core Curriculum

 Do I have to finish all of my Core Curriculum courses in my first and second years?

-The TCU Core Curriculum is designed to be completed throughout your four years of study.
-Some majors or colleges require completion of specific Core Curriculum courses before entering the major, so be sure to check with your advisor.
+The Core Curriculum is not something you have to finish all at once.
+Instead, it is intended to complement your major throughout your four years of study.
+However, some majors or colleges require that you complete specific Core Curriculum courses before entering the major.
+Be sure to check with your advisor.

 How do I know how close to completion I am?